sebleedelisle/ofxLaser/README.md

 Summary
 -----------

 The system is primarily designed to render graphics to one or more lasers.
 Conceptually we have an input canvas, and we draw everything into that.
-Within the canvas we can define one or more input zones, and choose which lasers each one is sent to.
-Each zone can be sent to one or more lasers, and the output for that zone can be adjusted for size and perspective within the app's UI.
+Within the canvas we can define one or more input zones that can be assigned to one or more lasers.
+The output for the zones can be adjusted for size and perspective.

 The default size of the canvas is 800,800 but you can change it using ofxLaser::Manager::setCanvasSize(width, height).

 ofxLaser features
 ----------
 * Can draw any vector shape to lasers with simple function calls
-* Shapes are sorted in real-time to find the optimal path for the laser
+* Shapes are sorted to find the optimal path for the laser
 * Automatic laser controller detection
-* Can control multiple lasers (has been tested with 16 lasers and is limited only by CPU and network speed)
+* Comprehensive multiple laser support (has been tested with 16 lasers and is limited only by CPU and network speed)
-* Masking of individual areas with varying levels
+* Masking system to provide blank areas within the laser output
-* Many calibration options for blanking - colour change offset, pre/post blanks, pre/post on points
+* Many calibration options for blanking - colour change shift, pre/post blanks, pre/post on points
 * Specify laser speed and acceleration for each shape using "render profiles"
 * Output zone transformation for projection mapping and to compensate for perspective distortion
 * Multiple zones can be sent to multiple projectors and individually warped for mapping onto separate planes
 * Colour calibration system to compensate for laser power to brightness curves
-* Full rewrite of the Etherdream library using Poco sockets, very reliable
+* Full rewrite of the Ether Dream library using Poco sockets, very reliable
 * Shapes take into account the current transformation matrix, so works with ofTransform, ofRotate, and ofScale
 * Works with 3D co-ordinates and shapes
 * Cross platform - developed on OSX, but also tested on Windows and Linux